 In most cases, getting life insurance involves more than one person: the person who will be insured and the beneficiary who would get the death benefit if the insured person dies.
 And typically, both those people are aware when a life insurance policy is put in place.

+But can you get a life insurance policy on someone without them knowing?
 If you’re a parent or grandparent looking to purchase life insurance for your children or grandchildren, you may be able to take a policy without them knowing, because the child’s parents or guardian can give consent on their behalf.
 But for adults, the process of applying for life insurance will require not only the consent of the insured person but also his or her participation.
 Additionally, you must be able to prove that you have an insurable interest in the other person’s life.

 Though applying for life insurance varies somewhat from company to company, the steps in the process make it difficult to take out insurance on someone without them knowing.